LeStarch/kafka-benchmarking/README.md

 To Run
 ---------
-- Start the kafk broker (cluster or single node, including zookeeper)
+- Start the kafka broker (cluster or single node, including zookeeper)
 - start a network stub on each producer and consumer
 ```
 cd bin/